Group norms examples: How to set team norms that work

 • How your group resolves conflicts or addresses setbacks

-• The way group members typically interact—whether that’s formally or informally
+• The way group members typically interact, whether that's formally or informally

-• How acceptable it is for group members to be late to meetings
+• How acceptable is it for group members to be late to meetings

 By clearly identifying and proactively shaping group norms, you can build and empower a high-performance team and take them to the next level.